For more details see my PRIVATE WORKSHOPS & MENTORING

 She is very disciplined in her teaching and also very patient and enthusiastic.
 She is able to inject you with her enthusiasm and motivate you to doing some very interesting assignments during the mentorship and to follow your own path after it.

-I will never forget the experience I made during this program which is worth every single penny."
+I will never forget the experience I made during this program."

 “I just wanted to express how much I enjoyed your workshop in New York City.
 Not only did you share your technique and your thoughts about long exposure photography but you delved into what it means to create art.
 I was very happy to find that you were so approachable and easy to talk to.
 The format of the workshop was fast paced but at the same time fun and enjoyable.
 I liked that you were with us the whole time.
 I've been on workshops where the instructors give you a lecture and then tell you to go shoot for a few hours.
 I liked being able to ask you questions in the field as we were shooting.
 The photos that people are most impressed with are the ones I learned to make in your workshop.
 It really was a fun experience and I hope to do it again in another city.